Your Guide for Master's in Communication Graduate Programs for 2023

 Undergraduate Degrees of Interest

-What Type of People Are Master's in Communications Relevant For?
+What Type of People Is a Master's in Communications Relevant For?

-It is likely you are considering applying for a MA or MS in communications for one of three reasons.
+You are likely considering applying for an MA or MS in communications for one of three reasons.

 In the first case, further development, promotions, or other career advancement is not currently open to you without such a qualification due to the skills and tools they provide.

-Second, you might need certification or membership of a professional body to advance - both of which may need a minimum qualification of a master's degree.
+Second, you might need certification or membership in a professional body to advance - both of which may require a minimum qualification of a master's degree.

 Typical Eligibility for a Master's in Communication

-The full list of admission requirements will depend on a number of things and vary by university.
+The complete list of admission requirements will depend on several things and vary by university.
 In some cases, the more prestigious the individual department, the more competition there is and the higher the entry requirements.

 Your regional state university, for example, will have lower entry requirements than an Ivy League institution.
-However, if your state university department is considered a top performer, it may have similar requirements to your most eligible Ivy League University.
+However, if your state university department is considered a top performer, it may have requirements similar to those of your most eligible Ivy League University.

 - An accredited bachelor's degree in a relevant subject like Communications, Media, or Journalism

-- Minimum GPA varies between universities.
+- The minimum GPA varies between universities.
 A typical range is from 2.5 at the lowest to 3.5 at the highest.
 Most are around 3.0

 - Letters of recommendation or references from past faculty.
 If you are applying to the same university, they may waive this element of the application.
 In cases where you completed your bachelor's degree many years ago, employer references are acceptable and usually required.
 Two or three letters are typical